peter-mcconnell/petermcconnell.com/content/posts/hugo.md

 Some parameters:

  - free templates.
 I'm no designer
  - static web asset output is fine.
-I'm not building a backend
+I'm not building a backend (yet)
+    - but having the option to do so is a bonus
  - this project should be as low effort as possible
      - so; no html / css / js where possible
      - also; automated deploys on push to $branch